hellodeborahuk/buzzphonics/README.md

 ## 🎬 Starting out

 I've created a React app with React Router v6 to manage different pages.
 I was going to keep this a simple JavaScript website but if I go for my stretch goals I think this will be easier with React.
 I've created the 3 pages so far, and created the divs for all the sounds.
 I used map() to loop through the array of sounds and also assigned each a random background colour from the ones chosen in the design.
 Stumbling block so far, how to make the buttons square?

+## Adding games

+This project was supposed to be just for me, but then my husband added an Issue for a game.
+This will mean me and my daughter can play with the website together.
+I've created a quick guess the first sound of the image game.
+I would like to add another two games, progressing in difficulty.

 ## 👨‍💻 Contributing